calref/cboe/src/doxy/mainpage.md

 Keyboard Shortcuts
 ------------------

-Keyboard shortcuts are specified with a pair of attributes.
+Keyboard shortcuts are specified with the `def-key` attribute.

-The `def-key` attribute specifies the main key that triggers the control.
-It can take any of the following values:
+The `def-key` attribute is a space separated list of values.
+The final value in this list specifies the main key that triggers the control.
+It can be any of the following values:

 * A single digit
 * A lowercase letter